-- 6. Operate the Cursor pad to place the cursor on the waypoint or leg in the route from where to start navigating the route. - 7.
-Press the GOTO WPT or FOLLOW LEG soft key, depending on the action taken at step
+- 6. Operate the Trackball to place the cursor on the waypoint or leg in the route from where to start navigating the route. - 7.
+Press the C: GOTO WPT or C: FOLLOW LEG soft key, depending on the action taken at step

-A solid blue line runs between own ship and first waypoint.
+A solid light-blue line runs between own ship and first waypoint.
 Green dashed lines connect all other waypoints.
 The arrows on the lines show the direction to traverse the route.